Harnessing AI to Develop Students’ Statistical Thinking: Project Page

 Our upcoming work will focus jointly on:

-• implementation of classroom activities
+• design, evaluation, and implementation of classroom activities

 • testing and comparison of AI-based activities to non-AI-based activities